-21. This group, formed in 2009 or 2010, was known formally as the Ronald Reagan Republican Association, informally as the "Triple Rs."
-Members of the group included McDonald, Richter Sr., John Ruffalo, Carole Ruffalo, Ray Stephens, William McGuire, Bob Hamby, and Dan Bozza.
+23. Ruffalo was a member of a group, formed in 2009 or 2010, formally known as the Ronald Regan Republican Association, informally as the "Triple Rs."
+Members of the group included Ruffalo and his wife, Carole Ruffalo; Dennis McDonald; Mark Richter Sr.; Ray Stephens; William McGuire; Bob Hamby; and Dan Bozza.

-22. The Triple Rs were trying to influence the outcome of elections in Flagler County.
+24. The Triple Rs were trying to influence the outcome of elections in Flagler County.
 They did this by fielding candidates against incumbent members of the County Commission.
-In 2014, Richter Sr. ran against, and lost to, Commissioner McLaughlin.
-Dennis McDonald ran against and lost to Meeker in 2012 and 2014.
-The Triple Rs also tried to influence the results of the elections by filing complaints with multiple agencies against various elected and appointed Flagler County officials.
+In 2014, Richter Sr. ran against and lost to Commissioner McLaughlin.
+Dennis McDonald ran against, and lost to, Meeker in 2012 and 2014.
+The Triple Rs also tried to influence the results of the elections by filing complaints against Flagler County officials with multiple agencies.

-23. Weeks was not a member of the Triple Rs; however, Dennis McDonald, the de facto spokesperson of the Triple Rs, frequently visited Weeks' office, particularly in the period between the 2014 primary and general election.
+25. Weeks was not a member of the Triple Rs; however, Dennis McDonald, the de facto spokesperson of the Triple Rs, frequently visited Weeks' office, particularly in the period between the 2014 primary and general election.
 Weeks' interaction with McDonald and other Triple Rs during this timeframe was so pervasive that Weeks' husband expressed concern to McLaughlin about McDonald's influence over Weeks.

-24. This group filed 25 complaints against Flagler County officials, individually and collectively, including complaints against Meeker, all members of the 2014 County Commission, County Attorney Hadeed, and the County Administrator.
+26. This group filed 25 complaints against Flagler County officials, individually and collectively, including complaints against Ericksen and all other members of the 2014 County

+Commission, the County Attorney, and the County Administrator.
 The complaints were filed with the Commission on Ethics, the Florida Elections Commission, The Florida Bar, and the State Attorney for the Seventh Judicial Circuit.
 Certain members of the Triple Rs formed a limited liability company--the "Flagler Palm Coast Watchdogs"--and also filed suit against the County Commission to block renovation of the old Flagler Hospital into the Sheriff's Operation Center, alleging violations of the Ethics Code.

-25. At least 12 of the complaints filed by the group specifically alleged or referenced the false allegations which are at issue in this case: that members of the County Commission discussed Canvassing Board matters in violation of the Sunshine Law with the goal of manipulating elections, improperly selecting the Canvassing Board attorney, and advancing a hidden agenda.
+27. At least 12 of the complaints filed by the group specifically alleged or referenced the false allegations which are at issue in this case: that members of the County Commission discussed Canvassing Board matters in violation of the Sunshine Law with the goal of manipulating elections, improperly selecting the Canvassing Board attorney, and advancing a hidden agenda.

-26. In addition to alleging that Meeker violated Florida's ethics laws and the Sunshine Law, the complaint filed with the Commission alleged that Meeker violated Florida's elections laws, specifically chapter 106, Florida Statutes (the "Campaign Finance Law"), in several respects.
+28. In addition to alleging that Ericksen violated the Ethics Code and Sunshine Law, the complaint filed with the Commission alleged that Ericksen conspired to cover up felonious conduct by a member of the County Commission and that Ericksen violated Florida's elections laws, specifically chapter 106, Florida Statutes (the "Campaign Finance law"), in several respects.